The power of a Benedictine education

 A Valuable, affordable degree

-At Mount Marty College, we believe every student has the potential to serve the world and transform lives, organizations, and communities.
+At Mount Marty University, we believe every student has the potential to serve the world and transform lives, organizations, and communities.
 We believe it's our responsibility to foster the service and leadership within you, so we work hard to ensure our Benedictine experience is affordable.
-Our scholarships and financial aid packages make a private college education just as affordable as a public education, and our students benefit from a unique experience that can't be found anywhere else.
+Our scholarships and financial aid packages make a private education just as affordable as a public education, and our students benefit from a unique experience that can't be found anywhere else.

 The Benedictine leadership institute